shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 ## A set of texture new features:

-Here is a list of new texture features.
+Here is a list of the new texture features in WebGL 2.

 * sRGB textures
 Allow the application to perform gamma-correct rendering.